-Digital product passport 101: The journey to sustainability
+A journey to sustainability

-What is a digital product passport?
+What is a Digital Product Passport?

-Like its travel-friendly namesake, the digital product passport will become a necessary document that accompanies a product on its journey, consolidating data from material sourcing and extraction all the way through to end-of-life recycling.
+Like its travel-friendly namesake, the digital product passport will become a necessary document that accompanies a product on its journey, consolidating detailed information from material sourcing and extraction all the way through to end-of-life recycling.
 However, instead of a paper booklet, the DPP will be permanently affixed to each product in the form of an NFC chip, QR code, or RFID tag.

 The data collection starts at a product’s design phase, documenting the materials it contains, where they were sourced, and where the product was assembled.
 From that point on, the DPP is continuously updated, showing when and where the product was sold, if it has been repaired, or if any parts were replaced, for example.